ryanpeters-MSFT/AdoAksWTHEnterprise/readme.md

 *Participants can decide if they would like to release both "web" and "API" as a single pipeline, or split them out into multiple pipelines.*

 - Source code has been pushed to a remote Git repository
-- A ADO pipeline has been created that build upon a commit to the "master" or "main" branch
+- A ADO pipeline has been created that build upon a commit to a branch
 - Any changes to the web application, for example, are reflected on the updated deployment to the cluster (e.g., a minor HTML change in the web app)
+- The images published are referenced by a digest (preferred) or unique build ID tag
 - The pipeline completes multiple builds without error

 ## Learning Resources